Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 When his wife and girls went missing, Watts initially played the role of a worried husband and dad while giving several emotional interviews before he confessed and was convicted of killing his family.

 Watts is currently serving three consecutive life sentences behind bars as a convicted murderer.
 But what drove his actions?
 Many experts have said Watts fits the description for a type of killer known as a "family annihilator."
+In the upcoming Oxygen series "Family Massacre," premiering Friday, December 3 at 9/8c, the horrifying stories of family annihilators are told.

 What exactly is a family annihilator?